-Under no circumstances should telecommunication devices be used to take photos/videos/audio in any school facility other than for instructional purposes under the direction of a teacher or at an event open to the public.
-If an administrator suspects that a device may contain photos/ videos/audio taken at school or inappropriate photos/videos/ audio, the photos/videos/audio will be reviewed in the presence of the student or parent/guardian prior to the device being returned to the student.
+- The telecommunication device will be confiscated. - guidelines will be assessed a disciplinary consequence at Level I for first and second offense(s) and at Level II for third and subsequent offense(s) as outlined in the Discipline Management Plan and Student Code of Conduct.
+(Note: Participation in many extracurricular organizations is impacted by Level II and Level III offenses, as well as semester exam exemptions at the high school level.
+Please review organizational guidelines and understand the ramifications that may occur due to violating telecommunication device guidelines.) - Failure to relinquish a telecommunication device when asked to do so will result in escalated disciplinary consequences for noncompliance. - · Under no circumstances should telecommunication devices be used to take photos/videos/audio in any school facility other than for instructional purposes under the direction of a teacher or at an event open to the public.
+If an administrator suspects that a device may contain photos/videos/audio taken at inappropriate photos/videos/audio, school photos/videos/audio will be reviewed in the presence of the student or parent/guardian prior to the device being returned to the student.
 Students will be required to delete school-related photos/videos/audio that were taken in violation of these guidelines.
 Additionally, police will be contacted if an administrator has reason to believe that a photo/videos/audio might be a violation of law.